sukhada35/DSA/README.md

 - Additional folders will be added as I progress through various topics.
 .
 ## Contact
-If you have any questions or suggestions, feel free to reach out to me through GitHub.
+If you have any questions or suggestions, feel free to reach out to me through gitHub.